 • Are you enlisting the assistance of public relations to promote the strategies online?

-• Are you paying for promotion of content online?
+• Are you paying for online content promotion?

 • Is your sales team utilizing the content to help close their prospects?

-• Is your sales team providing feedback on content that would help or content that’s not helping?
+• Is your sales team providing feedback on content that helps or content that doesn’t?

 I think companies are absolutely nuts when they have dozens of employees and no one is promoting the content the company invested in.
-Advocacy is critical as you continue to grow your reach.
-If I see a friend or colleague promote their business and I’m in the decision stage, I’m absolutely going to check out what they have to offer.
+Advocacy is crucial as you expand your reach.
+If I see a friend or colleague promoting their business and I’m in the decision-making stage, I’ll check out what they have to offer.

 Conclusions

-Inbound Marketing is not an option anymore.
-We recently visited with a prospect who has been advertising without a website for 15 years online and they told me that every year the cost per lead goes up and their close rate continues to drop.
+Inbound Marketing is no longer an option.
+We recently met with a prospect who has been advertising online for 15 years without a website.
+They informed me that the cost per lead (CPL) increases every year, while their close rate continues to decline.
 People are hesitant to do business with them because they have no web presence.
 Now they’re asking us how they can make up for those lost years that they didn’t invest.
-They said that they’re getting beat by competitors with that have great sites, dominate search results, and are engaging on social media.
+They said that they’re getting beaten by competitors who have great sites, dominate search results, and are engaging on social media.

 Short answer: They can’t compete right now.

-But they can invest in inbound marketing now that will generate momentum, let them close more sales now with authoritative content, and continue to drive attention and awareness to their brand online.
-Sure, crappy leads will come through at first, but over time they’ll close more leads, take less time, and save a ton of money.
+However, they can begin investing in inbound marketing that will generate momentum, let them close more sales with authoritative content, and continue to drive attention and awareness to their brand online.
+Yes, crappy leads will come through at first, but over time, they’ll close more leads, take less time, and save a significant amount of money.

-It’s no longer an argument of whether or not inbound marketing works.
-Every major company is investing more and more into their content, search and social strategies as they continue to see the return on investment.
+It’s no longer a matter of debate whether inbound marketing works.
+Every major company is investing more and more into their content, search, and social strategies as they continue to see the return on investment.
 The argument is how you quantify and attribute the return on that investment.

 • How many prospects are visiting your site since implementing your inbound marketing strategy?